-On a freezing morning back in 2014, I was commuting from a shared house in Surrey Quays to the blue-carpeted office near Kensington, in London.
+On a freezing morning in 2014, I was commuting from a shared house in Surrey Quays to a depressing workplace near Kensington, in London.
 It must have been December as there were only a couple of weeks left before The Apprentice final.
 The series was being broadcasted on the BBC One every Wednesday, and everyone in the office insisted that Australian-born digital marketing expert Mark Wright was going to win.

 Even if we were only discussing a TV show, one of us had to be wrong, and the loser was definitely not going to be me.
 So, I supported Mark week after week, for 12 weeks, secretly.

 One of my colleagues, the one with the most questionable accent and eating habits ever, appeared to be madly attracted to him, probably because she was not allowed, by any means, to love a white man (and the poor boy is quite pale since he left Australia, as you can see →).

 I don’t want to put my nose into this kind of pointless dispute, but you know what, if the average middle-class white family prevent their kids to marry whoever they want because of their skin colour or religion, we say it’s a scandal, we say they’re racist; but when, in the forward-thinking UK, an otherwise cultivated, clever and funny 23-year-old girl such as my former colleague was at the time, is forced to marry as soon as possible just any male individual of any age, behaviour and shape, as long as he is from her same background and religion – we just don’t dare to care that much.

 Anyway, at the end of the game, the one who randomly bumped into Mark Wright among over 9 million people in London has been me.
 You know, it’s called complementary karma: you exasperate the co-workers around you all day long, and the Universe eventually gifts you back by placing Mr Wright on your way to work.